0xc0170/mbed-os-5-docs/docs/reference/contributing/guidelines/workflow.md

 #### Stakeholders

-They are responsible for a module within Mbed OS.
+They are responsible for a specific mbed OS module or feature.

 Responsibilities:

 1. Review pull request and coordinate reviews within the team
 1. Ensure the version label is correct

 #### GitHub pull requests workflow